by Emily Rees

 On what turned out to be a beautiful, late September Saturday, nearly 20 members of the public volunteered their time to come along to the event to learn how to edit Wikipedia and ‘make the internet less sexist’ (as the badges received at the end put it).
 The session was led by Wellcome Trust Wikimedian Dr Alice White, whose expertise and enthusiasm fuelled the day.

 It was surprising how easy the process of editing is, operating much like basic word processing software that we are all mostly familiar using.
 More challenging is finding adequate references to support any claims being made on the page, for which extra research can sometimes be required.
-Sources held by the LSE women’s Library proved useful for this.
+Sources held by the LSE Women’s Library proved useful for this.
 Citations are the cornerstone of Wikipedia; the more citations, the more reliable the information on the pages becomes.
 A Wikipedia page is only as good as its editors and their sources.

 The participants in the Wikithon were provided with a list of women that they might want to edit or create a page for.
 Participants were attracted to a range of different women, depending on their own interests, which was fascinating to hear about.
 Some participants came from a science or engineering background and wanted to add more about the women working in their particular field, some just wanted to learn more about Wikipedia and others came wanting to work on particular women, whose careers they had taken a keen interest in.

 The output from the four-hour session was remarkable: 11 articles were created; 38 articles edited; 9.73 thousand words and 107 new references added.
-Other than Katharine Parsons, new pages were added for food manufacturer and businesswoman Ella Hudson Gasking, German refugee and engineer Ira Rischowski, India’s first female engineer Ayyalasomayajula Lalitha, among others.
+Other than Katharine Parsons, new pages were added for food manufacturer and businesswoman Ella Hudson Gasking, German refugee and engineer Ira Rischowski, and India’s first female engineer Ayyalasomayajula Lalitha, among others.

 In fact, Ira Rischowski’s new Wikipedia page was built upon research that Electrifying Women had compiled for our blog post about her story, which relied on material held in the Women’s Library.
-Her personal papers, 1938-1988, are held as part of the Records of the Women’s Engineering Society collection, more information here.
+Her personal papers, 1938-1988, are held as part of the Records of the Women’s Engineering Society collection, on which more information here.

 The creation of new pages, and the editing of existing ones, not only means that these women are now visible on one of the most accessible and searched online knowledge resources on the internet, but also that they can be linked to the WES centenary trail map.
 All these women now have a pin on the map, which shows the global spread of WES members; from the Wikithon there are new pins in India and Germany.